tjd1234/cmpt135spring2024/obsidian/135website2024/O-notation.md

 Usually, item **comparisons**, i.e. calls to $=$ or $\leq$, are the [[key operation]] for sorting and searching algorithms.

 An example of a **bad** choice of [[key operation]] for linear search would be the number of times `return` is called. `return` is called exactly once, no matter how big $n$ is.
 This is not helpful because the running-time of linear search gets longer when $n$ is big, but the number of times `return` is called never changes.
 ## Algorithm Running Time
 We will refer to the key instruction count in an [[algorithm]] as its **running time**.
 Keep in mind that even though we call this *time*, it is not actual time --- it is just a count of how many times the key instruction is executed.

 Care must be taken when comparing the running times of [[algorithm|algorithms]] with different key operations.
 For example, comparing two strings may take longer than comparing two integers, and so 1000 string comparisons may take longer than 1000 integer comparisons.

-It's like comparing money: if you have $1000 Canadian and $1000 American, it's incorrect to say that you have $2000 in total.
+> It's bit like comparing money: if you have $1000 Canadian and $1000 American, it's incorrect to say that you have $2000 in total.

 We should also be clear if we are talking about the **best case**, **average case**, or **worst case** running time.
 In practice, the average case and worst case running times are usually the most useful.
 ## O-Notation
 Getting precise instruction counts of even simple [[algorithm|algorithms]] is often difficult, and the mathematical expressions can be complicated.
 Simple [[key operation|key operations]], such as comparisons or additions, can be done so quickly on most computers that there is often little practical difference between [[algorithm|algorithms]] that do, say, $5n + 1000$ or $n$ operations.

 For these reasons we often simplify algorithm instruction counts using *approximations*. **O-notation** (also known as **big O-notation**, **order notation**, or **asymptotic notation**) is a mathematically respectable way of approximating expressions.

-Roughly, O-notation says that the **order** of a mathematical expression is its biggest term.
+Roughly speaking, O-notation says that the **order** of a mathematical expression is its biggest term.
 Constants and low-order terms can be ignored.
 For example, we say that the expression $2n$ is in $O(n)$, and that $25n^7 -4n^3 + 20$ is in $O(n^7)$.

 Intuitively, $O(n)$ is the *set* of all mathematical expressions of a single variable $n$ whose highest-order term is $n$, or lower.
 Similarly, $O(n^3)$ is the set of all expressions whose highest order term is $n^3$, or lower; thus $O(n)$ is a *subset* of $O(n^3)$.